turtle-27/Traffic_Density_Estimator/README.md

     - builds an output file named "output"

 2. Run output file
-    - for "filename"    : ./output filename
-    - for "empty.jpg"   : ./output empty.jpg
+    - for "videofilename"    : ./output videofilename
-    - for "traffic.jpg" : ./output traffic.jpg
+    - for "trafficvideo.mp4"   : ./output trafficvideo.mp4
     - not using this format will display the format to be used on the terminal

 3. Delete output files